TamangPemba/apache_guacamole/README.md

 ```

 ### 3. Configure Environment
-- Edit docker-compose.yml with your LDAP server settings (if applicable).
+- Edit docker-compose.yml with your LDAP server settings.
 - Place SSL certificates in nginx/certs/.
 - Verify or customize nginx.conf in the nginx/ directory.